bradenkeith/testing-nova/readme.md

 ## Project Overview
 This is an app I made for a customer that required a dropbox style application with some custom fucntionality.
-Some of functionality has been scrubbed due to proprietary processes, as well as code being stripped due to premium themese, etc. What is left is a Nova code base focusing on:
+Some of functionality has been scrubbed due to proprietary processes, as well as code being stripped due to premium themes, etc. What is left is a Nova code base focusing on:

 * Projects, they can have:
   * Files and Email Addresses